About Whirinaki » Grand Piano Trust

 UPPER HUTT CONCERT GRAND PIANO TRUST

-The Expressions Trust established a Piano Fundraising Sub-Committee in June 2006.
+The Whirinaki Trust established a Piano Fundraising Sub-Committee in June 2006.
 With the support of Patron Michael Houstoun, the committee ran a successful community based fundraising campaign to purchase a concert piano for the theatre.
-The Expressions Trust acted as settler for The Upper Hutt Concert Grand Piano Trust (Piano Trust) which was formed in June 2008 to purchase the piano and to safeguard its lifetime of benefit to the Upper Hutt community.
+The Whirinaki Trust acted as settler for The Upper Hutt Concert Grand Piano Trust (Piano Trust) which was formed in June 2008 to purchase the piano and to safeguard its lifetime of benefit to the Upper Hutt community.

 The Piano Trust was established with the following purposes:

 - to further the education of music students in Upper Hutt and also within the Wellington Region; and

 - within Upper Hutt to assist further in the education and understanding of all forms of music that utilize the piano; and

 - to purchase and maintain a concert grand piano to ensure that the above two objectives can be obtained to the best possible level.

 The Upper Hutt Concert Grand Piano Trustees are:

 - Paul Lambert, Chair

 - Jim Noice